Types of Network Cables

 "I need Cat 6 cable for my home!"

 Many home users believe that they need Category 6 cable run in their homes to support their high-speed internet connection.
 In fact, even Category 5e is technically overkill for today's high-speed internet services.
-A "typical" high-speed internet service to the home is anywhere from 1 mbps to 10 mbps; a few lucky folk have been able to get 50 mbps to their homes.
+A "typical" high-speed internet service to the home is anywhere from 1 mbps to 10 mbps; a few lucky folks have been able to get 50 mbps to their homes.
 Category 5e cable can support gigabit Ethernet.
 That's 1000 mpbs.
 So, for the home, don't waste money on Category 6 cable (or components!).

 "I need Category 6 cable for gigabit Ethernet!"